user-grinch/FastLoader/README.md

 🧹 Do **not** rename `$fastloader.asi`, and make sure it's placed in the main GTA SA directory to ensure it loads early.

-📚 File format details are available in the project Wiki.
+📚 File format details are available in the project [Wiki](https://github.com/user-grinch/FastLoader/wiki)

 ### 🗺️ Future File Support